trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     ${COMMAND_WRAPPER_LOCAL_CONFIG_DIR}/${toolset}/default.dhall
     ```

-    See section *CONFIGURATION FILE* for more detailed description of how
+    See `command-wrapper-default.dhall(5)` manual page for more detailed
-    configuration files are combined.
+    description of how configuration files are combined.

     Having the ability to specify local, or project-level, configuration in
     addition to user-level can be very useful when using tools like [`direnv`